DeepPhe/DeepPhe-CR-Release/README.md

 - `dphe-stream`: `http://localhost:8080/deepphe`

-Please remember that you'll need to send over the auth token (specified prior the docker build) in the `Authorization` header for each HTTP request:
+Note: You will need to send over the auth token, specified in `dphe-stream/deepphe.properties`, in the `Authorization` header for each HTTP request:

 ````
 Authorization: Bearer <token>